Build your 2025 tax profile

 Yes — same stateNo mismatch.
 Straightforward filing.

-No — TIN from a different stateTaxNaira routes your filing to the correct authority.
+No — TIN from a different stateTaxNaira routes your filing correctly.

 Not sureWe will help you figure this out.